 Unfortunately the original marsupials in other parts of the world couldn't compete with placental mammals and became mostly extinct.
 A few marsupials still survive in North and South America.

-Marsupials usually have more teeth than other mammals .
+Marsupials usually have more teeth than other mammals.
 Their metabolic rates are also lower than that of comparable placental mammals.
-This means that they require less food to survive.
+This means that they require less energy and as a result they require less food to survive.
+They also require less water than comparably sized placental mammal.

 Marsupials use bipedal (two legs) and quadrupedal (four legs) locomotion.
 Macropods, a group of marsupials that include kangaroos, wallabies and bandicoots use hopping as their bipedal mode of locomotion.
 Quadrupedal marsupials such as the wombat and Tasmanian devil walk on four legs.